Treellane/Milestone-2---Dartboard-Holidays/README.md

 ## Credits

+- API for Google Maps from Google.
+- Sample code for some of the map features taken from the Google Maps Platform tutorials at developers.google.com

 ###
 Content
 - Layout was designed by myself, David Kelly.

 ### Media
-- 'Green' World image downloaded from pngTree.com, author: https://pngtree.com/free-vectors.
+- 'Green World Map' and 'Dart' image downloaded from pngTree.com, author: https://pngtree.com/free-vectors.
-- Dart'image downloaded from pngTree.com, author: https://pngtree.com/free-vectors.
+   (These images were editted together by me)
+-

 ###
 Acknowledgements